 No response or an error is received from at least one Local SMS.

-NPAC SMS issues the M-SET to update the current subscriptionVersionNPAC object’s subscriptionVersionStatus to “active” from “sending”.
-It will also update the subscriptionFailed-SP-List with the service provider ID and name of the Local SMS that failed to successfully receive the broadcast.
+NPAC SMS sets the subscriptionVersionStatus to “active” from “sending”.
+It will also update the subscriptionFailedSP-List with the service provider ID and name of the Local SMS that failed to successfully receive the broadcast.

-NPAC SMS responds to the M-SET.

 The current service provider SOA issues the M-EVENT-REPORT confirmation.

 SubscriptionVersion Modify Prior to Activate Using M-ACTION